nimiq/developer-center/migration/migration-web-developers.md

 `MINED` is replace by `INCLUDED`

 ## Timestamps
 Timestamps of transactions and blocks are now in milliseconds, where they were in seconds (UNIX) before.
-That means you no longer have to multiply them by 1000 to use with new Date() in Javascript:
+That means you no longer have to multiply them by 1000 to use with `new Date()` in JavaScript:

 #### Previous (PoW)